What is Macular Degeneration?

 Wet Macular Degeneration

-Wet macular degeneration progresses much faster than the dry form, and often causes extreme vision impairment early in its development.
+Although less common, wet macular degeneration progresses much faster than the dry form, and often causes extreme vision impairment early in its development.
 Consequently, patients typically notice these changes in vision and are more likely to seek out the assistance of an eye doctor.
-When wet macular degeneration develops, blood vessels form abnormally between the layers of the retina and begin to leak blood or fluid, ultimately leading to permanent tissue damage.
-The major signs of wet macular degeneration includes loss of central of vision and a reduction in the ability to see fine detail.
+When wet macular degeneration develops, blood vessels form abnormally between the layers of the retina and begin to leak blood or fluid, ultimately leading to scarring and permanent tissue damage.
+The major signs of wet macular degeneration includes loss of central vision and a reduction in the ability to see fine detail.
 When wet macular degeneration develops in one eye, the risk of the condition developing in the other eye is significantly increased.
 If the condition is detected in its earliest stages, treatments are available that can slow the progression of vision loss or even improve the vision.

-If you are experiencing any symptoms of these conditions, you should immediately seek the advice of an experienced eye doctor for proper diagnosis and treatment.
+If you are experiencing any signs or symptoms of these conditions, you should immediately seek the advice of an experienced eye doctor for proper diagnosis and treatment.

 How Is Wet Macular Degeneration Treated?

 When patients are diagnosed with wet macular degeneration, Dr. Sumsion often treats the condition with a series of intravitreal injections, which have been proven to stop bleeding and prevent further retinal damage for many individuals.
 There are three similar intravitreal injections available, including Avastin®, Lucentis®, and Eylea®, which are all considered anti-vascular endothelial growth factor (anti-VEGF) drugs: